nobe4/girssa/docs/SOURCES.md

 :information_source: You currently need to do this yourself.

-It will be automated at some point.
+It might be automated at some point.

 See https://github.com/nobe4/girssa/issues/28

 ## Youtube

-1. Go to the channel's page (i.e. [github](https://www.youtube.com/c/GitHub)).
+1. Go to the channel's page, i.e. [GitHub](https://www.youtube.com/c/GitHub).
 2. Run the following script from the console.

 ```
 `https://www.youtube.com/feeds/videos.xml?channel_id=${ytInitialData.metadata.channelMetadataRenderer.externalId}`
 ```

-_Note: this data is present in the HTTP request, i.e. using `curl https://www.youtube.com/c/GitHub`, so it would be possible to automate it_
+_Note: this data is present in the HTTP request, i.e. using `curl https://www.youtube.com/c/GitHub`, it is possible to automate it._

 ## Twitter